'Abolish monarchy' woman among two charged in protests over King Charles's Edinburgh proclamation

-TWO people have beeh charged in connection with a breach of the peace during a proclamation ceremony publicly announcing King Charles III as the new monarch.
+TWO people have been charged in connection with a breach of the peace during a proclamation ceremony publicly announcing King Charles III as the new monarch.

 Ahead of the ceremony, republican campaigners urged those attending the event to object to Charles being made monarch without "public ascent or mandate".